Löparknä – symptom, orsaker och hur du tränar bort det - Rehcore AB

 What can I do myself?

-Gradual increase in training, careful warming up and stretching are often sufficient.
-Resting for a few days and then changing running patterns, surfaces or intensity can provide rapid improvement.
-Feel free to combine home exercises with advice from a physiotherapist for better results.
+Gradual increase in training, thorough warm-up, and stretching are often sufficient.
+Resting for a few days and then changing running patterns, surfaces, or intensity can lead to rapid improvement.
+It is advisable to combine home exercises with advice from a physiotherapist for better results.

 Recommended products